Automattic/wp-calypso/client/state/analytics/README.md

 - Enhances any analytics Redux action
 - Adds the property `interface_setting` (`classic` or `default`) to specify whether the user has the `wpcom_admin_interface` setting enabled to `wp-admin` (classic view).
 - `interface_setting` is captured by default when tracking calls are handled by [`<PageViewTracker>`]
-- To include the `interface_setting` property in any other tracking calls, the respective analytics Redux action must be accompanied by `enhanceWithUserIsDevAccount`
+- To include the `interface_setting` property in any other tracking calls, the respective analytics Redux action must be accompanied by `enhanceWithInterfaceSetting`

 ### Internal Helpers